 How else can I decrease my absorption of oxalates?

 Recent data indicates that boosting your intake of calcium-rich foods when you eat foods that are high in oxalate may be a better approach than simply trying to eliminate oxalate from the diet.
 To help prevent the absorption of oxalates, it’s good to pair calcium or magnesium-rich foods with foods that contain moderate amounts of oxalates.
-Foods that have low to moderate amounts of oxalates but adequate amounts of calcium include bok choy, broccoli, herring (canned with bones), oysters, fortified coconut or flax milk.
-Magnesium-rich foods include pumpkin seed, sunflower seeds, avocado, and meats.
-You could also consider supplementing 200mg calcium or magnesium with a meal but discuss it with your medical provider before starting.
-To learn more about the connection between oxalates and IC check our podcast!
-For help in identifying food and chemical intolerances or personalizing your diet please contact me here.
+Foods with low to moderate amounts of oxalates but adequate amounts of calcium include bok choy, broccoli, herring (canned with bones), oysters, fortified coconut, or flax milk.
+Magnesium-rich foods include pumpkin seeds, sunflower seeds, avocados, and meats.
+You could also consider supplementing 200mg of calcium or magnesium with a meal but discuss it with your medical provider before starting.

 While oxalates are indeed present in a variety of plant-based foods and are a natural part of our diets, it's worth considering their potential impact on health, especially for individuals with conditions like interstitial cystitis.
 By understanding their role and being mindful of sources high in oxalates, we can make informed choices that support our well-being without compromising nutritional variety.